Ed Mirvish: Theatres and restaurants

 In addition to Honest Ed's, Mirvish was known in Toronto for his theatres and restaurants.
 His first purchase was the Royal Alexandra Theatre, an Edwardian Beaux-Arts landmark building potentially slated for demolition.
-Mirvish purchased the building in 1963 and refurbished it, revitalizing the Toronto theatre scene.
+The recently built O'Keefe Centre was the new venue for productions from New York and London, and the Royal Alex business was in decline.
+Mirvish purchased the building in 1963 at a discount price and refurbished it.

 To liven up the neighborhood and provide patrons with a place to go before and after performances, Mirvish bought and renovated a nearby warehouse building, which he turned into a restaurant.
 To cut costs, "Ed's Warehouse" at King Street West and Duncan Street served a set meal: prime rib, mashed potatoes and peas.
-Along the same street, Mirvish later opened Ed's Seafood (276 King Street West), Ed's Folly (268 King Street West), Ed's Chinese, Ed's Italian Restaurant and Old Ed's or Ed's Warehouse (Edwardian style warehouse at 266 King Street West or also as Reid Building built 1904 by Alexander Frank Wickson for Featherbone Novelty Manufacturing Company), which attracted local residents to the previously neglected King Street area and served 6,000 meals a night.
+Along the same street, Mirvish later opened Ed's Seafood (276 King Street West), Ed's Folly (267 King Street West), Ed's Chinese, Ed's Italian Restaurant and Old Ed's or Ed's Warehouse (Edwardian style warehouse at 266 King Street West or also as Reid Building built 1904 by Alexander Frank Wickson for Featherbone Novelty Manufacturing Company), which attracted local residents to the previously neglected King Street area and served 6,000 meals a night.
 As the neighbourhood became revitalized, many other restaurants opened nearby, often serving a wider range of foods than Ed's restaurants and achieving greater popularity; consequently, one by one, Ed's restaurants closed down.
 The last was Ed's Warehouse, which shut its doors in 2000.
+The former warehouse buildings remained the property of Mirvish, whom had built underground parking below one of them, the rest rented to retail and commercial businesses.

-In 1993 the Mirvishes built the Princess of Wales Theatre, the largest new theatre – and first privately financed theatre – in North America in the span of thirty years.
+Ed and his son David operated Mirvish Productions, which revitalized the Royal Alex by getting back the major touring theatre productions from Broadway and London that had played the O'Keefe, which had become the home of ballet and opera, and Canadian Opera Company productions too small for the O'Keefe.
+The stagings helped the company develop its own production capability and the company started producing and/or co-producing its own staging of such recent hits as The Lion King, Mamma Mia!, The Producers and Hairspray.
+The productions were successful and restored the Royal Alex to profitability.
+In 1993, the Mirvish's built the Princess of Wales Theatre, the largest new theatre – and first privately financed theatre – in North America in the span of thirty years.
 In 2001, Mirvish Enterprises signed a management contract to run the Pantages Theatre, renamed the Canon Theatre, for Clear Channel Entertainment (now Live Nation), which had bought up the assets of the bankrupt theatre company, Livent.
 The first show under the Mirvish banner was a touring production of Saturday Night Fever.